phueb/Ludwig/README.md

 ## Requirements

-### Linux
+### Linux or MacOS
-It is recommend to use a machine with a Linux OS to submit tasks.
+Windows is currently not supported due to uncertainty about how mounting is performed.

 ### Python
-Tasks submitted to Ludwig must be programmed in Python 3 (3.7 is recommended).
+Tasks submitted to Ludwig must be programmed in Python 3 (the Python3.7 interpreter is used on each worker).

 ### Project Organization